brianhouse/sound_art/lectures/06_synthesis.md

 ## AM Synthesis and LFOs

 Similarly, multiplication creates even wilder waveforms by combining two or more simple oscillators—essentially, one oscillator modulates the amplitude (volume) of the other.
 Traditionally, `phasor~` is used as a modulator.
-It is similar to `saw~`, but instead moving between the full signal range of -1 to 1, it oscillates from 0 to 1 (zero volume to full volume).
+It is similar to `saw~`, but instead moving between the full signal range of -1 to 1, it oscillates from 0 to 1.
+When multiplied with the signal from `osc~`, this becomes an amplitude adjustment—from zero volume to full (1) volume.

 ![](media/06_11_am_synthesis.png)

 If you set the `phasor~` down close to 20 Hz, you'll notice you get a pulsation effect.
-To smooth it out and make it into a "tremolo" instead, we can use an `osc~` as a modulator instead of `phasor~`.
-However, since `osc~` moves between -1 and 1, we'll add 1 and divide by 2 to get it to work like
+To smooth it out and make it into a "tremolo" instead, we can use an `cyc~` as a modulator instead of `phasor~`.
+Like `phasor~`, `cyc~`, moves between 0 and 1 instead of -1 and 1, but it does it with a sine shape instead of a sawtooth:

 ![](media/06_11_tremolo_.png)

-Using `osc~` in this way is known as a Low-Frequency Oscillator, or LFO.
+Using `cyc~` in this way is known as a Low-Frequency Oscillator, or LFO.
 Even though it cannot be heard directly, LFOs can change the character of other sounds.

 ## FM Synthesis